tanducmai/myportfolio/content/posts/database-fundamentals.md

 A DBMS performs all the maintenance and management functions for the data model:

-1. Exchanging data from the computer to human users (and vice versa)
+1. Exchanging data from the computer to human users (and vice versa).
-1. Managing disk space (shrink/expansion)
+1. Managing disk space (shrink/expansion).
-1. Managing the creation of tables (and various indexes)
+1. Managing the creation of tables (and various indexes).
-1. Managing the insertion, updating and deletion of data records – including performing any necessary checks
+1. Managing the insertion, updating and deletion of data records – including performing any necessary checks.

 A DBMS performs complex query answering (searching and matching) of records.